factorhouse/slipway/README.md

 [Eclipse Jetty](https://www.eclipse.org/jetty/) is the web server at the heart of our product, [Kpow for Apache Kafka®](https://kpow.io).

-Slipway is our [Clojure](https://clojure.org/) companion to embedded Jetty.
+Slipway is a [Clojure](https://clojure.org/) companion to embedded Jetty with Websocket support.

-Slipway provides access to a battle-tested web server with websocket support.
+Slipway holds close to Jetty idioms for configuration rather than presenting a distinct DSL.

 Use the [Community Edition](https://kpow.io/community/) of Kpow with our [local-repo](https://github.com/factorhouse/kpow-local) to see Slipway in action.